Mossèn Costa i Llobera Gardens

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-How do you get to the Costa i Llobera Gardens?
+How to get to Costa i Llobera Gardens?

-From the Miramar – Jardins Costa i Llobera stop on the Red Route of Barcelona Bus Turístic you can get to the gardens in just a few minutes by following Avinguda de Miramar.
+From the Miramar – J. Costa i Llobera stop on the Red Route of the Barcelona Bus Turístic, follow Miramar Road to reach the gardens in a few minutes.

-- Local’s tip: The temperature in these gardens is two degrees higher than anywhere else in the city and there are few shaded areas, so it is advisable in the summer to avoid visiting at midday.
+- The temperature in these gardens is two degrees higher than anywhere else in the city, and shade is scarce—if you visit in summer, avoid peak daylight hours!